-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 Executive Skills Series

 Objective: This course the students will be introduced to a four-step model for managing change effectively.

 Learning Outcome: Upon successful completion of this course, the student will be able to use a four-step model for managing change effectively.